 Document regular inspections, acceptance reports, test reports, defect recording, retests.
-For a long time, a new sheet had to be printed out, filled out, countersigned and filed for all these topics.
+For a long time, a new sheet had to be printed out, filled out, countersigned and filed for all these processes.
 This is not only very tedious, but also bad for the environment.
-The VDBUM, the German Association for Construction, Environment and Mechanical Engineering, has now turned to Sharemac to put a stop to this.
+The VDBUM, the German Association for Construction, Environment and Mechanical Engineering, has now turned to syniotec to put a stop to this.

 The VDBUM has long been a strong partner when it comes to technical testing protocols.
 Already 300,000 machine and equipment tests have been carried out together with the association.
-In the collaboration with Sharemac, these years of experience and expertise meet with technical know-how regarding the feasibility of a digital variant.
+In collaboration with syniotec, these years of experience and expertise are met with technical know-how regarding the feasibility of a digital variant.

-“Our goal was to make the software’s interface as self-explanatory and intuitive as possible without ignoring the necessary complexity,” said Sharemac project manager David Peters.
-“Together with the VDBUM, we have managed to get where we are now through constant exchange and feedback: Digital inspection reports can now be easily performed online and offline via software from any location!”
+“Our goal was to make the software’s interface as self-explanatory and intuitive as possible without ignoring the necessary complexity,” said syniotec’s Head of Product Management Germany David Peters.
+“Together with the VDBUM we have managed to get where we are now through constant exchange and feedback: Digital inspection reports can now be easily performed online and offline via software from any location!”